lhao03/lhao03.github.io/content/failures/_index.md

 Failures are subjective.
 What seems like a failure to me might not to you.
 I also recognize that I'm fortunate to have opportunities to fail and learn.

 ## 2022
+- Horrible course planning so I ended up with a very unbalanced year of courses.
 - Denied permission to pursue a combined major in Computer Science and Biochemistry.
 Sucks because I was really excited to get higher recognition of Biochemistry on my degree (right now it's a minor) and to not do MATH 221.
 And I don't really wanna pursue a double major because I'm not really interested in lab work.

 ## 2021
 - Barely passed MATH 200.
-Broke down several times due to.
+Broke down several times due to other courses too.
 - My request to return to the Health team at Microsoft was rejected.
 I was also working overtime at Microsoft.
 - Messed up my sleep schedule and have several health problems occur because of it.
 - Poorly planned my courses in second year so I didn't get promoted to third year standing.